 Families are eligible to be part of Angels Unaware if there is a child under the age of 18 residing in the home; a parent, guardian or child has HIV/AIDS; a parent, guardian or child is affected by HIV/AIDS (spouse, child, significant other has passed away from the disease); and the family has been with the organization since the child was under the age of 18.
 Additional qualifications may be part of registering for Camp Ray-Ray.

 Registration forms can be found here.

 Sweet little Dominique, neighbors wouldn’t let her play on their lawn because they were afraid she would give them AIDS.
 She loved preschool, friends, church, her teacher Stacy, and living with her Grandma Winnie.
 The two of them enjoyed each other immensely.
-Camp Ray-Ray was a beacon of hope; there were no judgments, no fear, just acceptance, love and fun.
-Dominique made us all laugh and wonder in her creativity and wise, beautiful spirit.
+Camp Ray-Ray was a beacon of hope; there were no judgments, no fear, just acceptance, love, and fun.
+Dominique made us all laugh and wonder at her creativity and wise beautiful spirit.